Post Company Registration Requirements in Kenya : KRA, KEBS, eTIMS, Banks)

 For many manufacturers, there is also a standards levy obligation once they cross certain turnover thresholds.
 This is rarely discussed at the company registration stage, so people often discover it later during inspections or audits.

-It’s better to know early whether KEBS applies to your business rather than being caught off guard when you are already operational.
+It’s better to know early whether KEBS applies to your business than to be caught off guard once you are already operational.

 County Licenses and Sector Regulators